silcam/cmbpayroll/README.md

 ## Deployment

 Production deployment requires merging the develop branch into the master branch and pushing to Github.
 After this, run `cap production deploy` to deploy to the production server.
 This requires passwordless SSH to the production server to complete.

+## License

+This software project is licensed under the MIT License.
+See LICENSE.md

+## Copyright

+This software project is Copyright (C) 2018 SIL International. http://www.sil.org/